bodil-dev/bodil-dev-test-deso/README.md

 - A basic Next.js app configured with the App Router, TypeScript, and Tailwind CSS.
 - A unit testing setup with Jest and React Testing Library.
+- Packages and a library to query a GeoPackage file for Demographic Statistical Area (DeSO) data.

 ## Getting Started